Snow anchor

-Snow protection (snow pro) is a type of natural or artificial protection used in mountaineering as an anchor.
+A snow anchor (also called a snow pro) is a type of natural or artificial protection used in mountaineering, alpine climbing and ice climbing as an anchor.
 Two common artificial devices are the snow fluke and snow picket.
-It is used both for climbing and for securing tents and other camping gear, designed for use in sand and snow.
+A snow anchor is used both for climbing and for securing tents and other camping gear, that is designed for use in sand and snow.

-A fluke is a bent square or rectangle, approximately 8 by 10 in, and is made of aluminium or other metal, with a cable attached at two points on the upper surface.
+A snow fluke is a bent square or rectangle, approximately 8 by 10 in, and is made of aluminum or other metal, with a cable attached at two points on the upper surface.
 A fluke correctly used is buried in the snow, tip pointed down, approximately 40° from the angle of the mountain slope.
 Flukes can deflect or dislodge in harder-packed or dry snow, and are therefore more reliably used in heavy, moist snow.

-A picket is usually made of lightweight aluminum in 18–36 in long T-shaped design.
+A snow picket is usually made of lightweight aluminum in 18–36 in long T-shaped design.